GoPlausible/algorand-remote-mcp/README.md

 ### Wallet Management
 - `get_wallet_address`: Get the address for the configured wallet
-- `get_wallet_account`: Get account information for the configured wallet
+- `get_wallet_info`: Get account information for the configured wallet
 - `get_wallet_assets`: Get assets owned by the configured wallet
 - `get_wallet_publickey`: Get the public key for the configured wallet
 - `reset_wallet_account`: Reset the wallet account for the configured user